Panzedon/Chronograph/README.md

 ### 📂 Project structure

-/Altium – schematics and PCB (Altium Designer)
+- Altium – schematics and PCB (Altium Designer)
-/VsCode – development environment in VS Code, where you can program and flash firmware to the microcontroller (C, COSMIC, stm8flash, ST-LINK)
+- VsCode – development environment in VS Code, where you can program and flash firmware to the microcontroller (C, COSMIC, stm8flash, ST-LINK)

 ✍️ **Developed by:** Matvei Shulga